 Efficiency in a mechanical approach is all about making the exercise as easy as possible.
 For someone lifting A LOT of weight, that might sound blasphemous, but it is true.
 Remember the goal with the mechanical approach is to lift more weight or knock out more reps.
 Anything that causes fatigue to set in earlier will prevent the mechanical lifter from reaching their number.
 Delaying muscular fatigue until the work volume is reached becomes the goal.
 By changing the rep speed and where the lifter takes pauses, one can do more work.

-As the weight increases, the positive rep speed decreases, but it is still the optimal efficient speed, because to do anything less than optimal would reduce the weight or reps.
+As the weight increases, the positive rep speed decreases, but it is still the optimal efficient speed because doing anything less than optimal would reduce the weight or reps.
 Or in the case of heavy free weights, jeopardize safety.

 Incline Press by ARC Equipment